 If you still can’t get a good night’s sleep then get tested.
 Sleep apnea is a fairly common sleep disturbance, and roughly 70% of people with sleep apnea go undiagnosed.
 When it comes to getting all the benefits that sleep has to offer, it’s not just about how many hours you spend asleep, but what’s happening during those hours.
 If you aren’t waking up feeling rested, consider looking into a sleep study to see if sleep apnea is an issue for you.

-If you enjoyed these tips, I invite you to join my Private Facebook page for helpful tips and advice on aging, energy, hormones, gut health and so much more:
+If you enjoyed these tips, I invite you to Follow my Facebook page for helpful tips and advice on aging, energy, hormones, gut health, happiness and so much more: